 - If the situation warrants, consider purchasing an alert system to call for help in an emergency.

-- Discuss sharing access to medical information to ensure HIPAA (Health Insurance Portability and Accountability Act) privacy laws are met.
+- Discuss sharing access to medical information through a healthcare power of attorney (POA) to ensure Health Insurance Portability and Accountability Act (HIPPA) privacy laws are met.
 Without this, a medical provider can't give medical information to anyone other than the patient.

-- Research organizations such as the Alzheimer's Association (www.alz.org), the Caregiver Action Network (www.caregiveraction.org) and the Family Caregiver Alliance (www.caregiver.org).
+- There are a number of resources available to help caregivers.
+Research organizations such as the Alzheimer's Association (www.alz.org), the Caregiver Action Network (www.caregiveraction.org) and the Family Caregiver Alliance (www.caregiver.org).

 - If your loved one can continue to live in his or her home, research local social service or faith-based agencies that may assist with volunteer home maintenance or other needs.